 When the air is cool and crisp, there’s nothing better than gathering around a warm fire with friends and family.
-There’s something about the glowing warmth, the dancing light, and the crackling sounds that make an evening outdoors extra special.
+Something about the glowing warmth, the dancing light, and the crackling sounds make an evening outdoors extra special.
+Here are the 21 best fire pit ideas for your landscaping.

 21 Fire Pit Ideas to Spark Your Imagination

 If you’re looking to bring some added warmth to your outdoor space, options for adding a DIY fire pit are endless.
-From the simplest campfire to the most lavish outdoor fireplace, here are 21 outdoor fire pit ideas to get you warmed up.
+From the simplest campfire to the most elegant outdoor fireplace, here are 21 outdoor fire pit ideas to warm you up.

-Cost: The cost of using a fire pit as the centerpiece of your outdoor living space will depend on just how lavish the fire pit is.
-It can be done with a simple fire pit for less than $100 or with the most expensive of fire pits upwards of $4,000.
-You’ll also want to consider the additional furniture or potential hardscaping that your fire pit is likely to require.
+Cost: Fire pits cost between $367 and $2,233.
+The cost of using a fire pit as the centerpiece of your outdoor living space will depend on just how ornate the fire pit is.
+It can be done with a simple, portable fire pit or something more permanent with stones and mortar.
+You’ll also want to consider the additional furniture or hardscaping that your fire pit may require.

-Adding a wall to the space can bring privacy, but it also has lots of other functions.
-A low wall protects the area from wind, guards it from view, creates a backdrop, and can even double as patio furniture.
+Adding a wall to the space can bring privacy, but it also has many other functions.
+For example, a low wall protects the area from wind, guards it from view, creates a backdrop, and even doubles as patio furniture.

 If your local weather allows it, nothing is better than a full-on outdoor living space.
 Outdoor kitchens, living rooms, and seating areas are the pinnacle of backyard design.
 Fire pits make a great addition to any outdoor living space, bringing a warm and glowing ambiance.